geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 \boldsymbol y_{w,s} &:=& \boldsymbol W \boldsymbol y_s
 \end{eqnarray}$$

-Note that this implies that the same weights are applied to each member of the dataset.
+Note that this implies, that the same weights are applied to each member of the dataset.
 Note further, that $$\boldsymbol \alpha$$ and thus $$\boldsymbol \Phi_w(\alpha)$$ are the same for each residual vector.
 Our fitting problem now is to minimize $$\sum_s \lVert r_{w,s} \rVert_2^2$$, which we can write in matrix form like so: